GaoShanPictures/GAOLIB/README.md

 ## Latest Updates

+- When applying a pose from the library, you can choose to blend it with the current pose with the ADDITIVE MODE.
+It adds to the bones current location, rotation and scale the values from the stored library.

 - It is now possible to set several root directories instead of just one.

 - The GIF thumbnail for animations matches the framerate defined in Blender.
 Hovewer there may be some limitations with high framerates, for instance playing a 120 fps GIF happens to be much slower than a 60 fps GIF, probably due to some limitations from the device or from the Qt widgets.